Nykenik24/love2d-tools/README.md

 3. Make a pull request

 I will try to answer as fast as posible.
 If i don't answer, [send me an email](mailto:Nykenik24@proton.me).
+> If the link doesn't work, my email is Nykenik24@proton.me

 # Making modules
 I'll explain to you how i make every module.
 This can help if you want to [contribute](README.md#Contributing).